 Formally, in the MLC, each instance is associated with a bipartition of the possible labels into a set of relevant and irrelevant labels.
-Typically, an MLC method predicts this bipartition via scoring and/or ranking the labels with thresholding.
+Typically, an MLC method predicts this bipartition by scoring and/or ranking the labels with thresholding.
 Therefore, the MLC is closely related to the multi-label ranking.
-Together these two tasks are below the umbrella concept of multi-label learning \cite{madjarov2012extensive}.
+Together, these two tasks are below the umbrella concept of multi-label learning \cite{madjarov2012extensive}.

 Typically, conventional supervised methods are not directly applicable to MLC problems.
-The two main approaches to handle these problems are \cite{tsoumakas2007multi} $i)$ algorithm adaptation and $ii)$ problem transformation.
-In the first one, a SLC approach is modified for the MLC, referring that the SLC approach is adjusted so that the correlating labels are somehow handled in training.
+The two main approaches to handling these problems are \cite{tsoumakas2007multi} $i)$ algorithm adaptation and $ii)$ problem transformation.
+In the first one, an SLC approach is modified in such a way that the correlating labels in the MLC are managed in a specific way in training.
 In the second approach, the label space is transformed to be suitable for any SLC method.
 Such a step may consider a second layer of hyper-parameters, in addition to the core SLC method's hyper-parameters.

 In this paper, we evaluate distance regression-based methods for the MLC problems.
-Our main claim of the paper is that linear distance mapping is beneficial construction for multi-label learning.
+Our main claim of the paper is that linear distance mapping is a beneficial construction for multi-label learning.
 The main proposal is to construct a multi-label classifier by integrating the distance regression step from the minimal learning machine (MLM) \cite{de2015minimal} and the inverse distance weighting (IDW) method \cite{shepard1968two}.
-This combination, referred to as multi-label minimal learning machine (\mname), constructs a simple MLC method that is fully deterministic and whose hyper-parameter can be selected via ranking loss-based statistic which has a closed form.
-In addition, we demonstrate that \mname can assess the uncertainty of prediction intuitively which we see as a valuable property for data-centric machine learning pipelines.
+This combination, referred to as multi-label minimal learning machine (ML-MLM), constructs a simple MLC method that is fully deterministic and whose hyper-parameter can be selected via ranking loss-based statistic which has a closed form.
+In addition, we demonstrate that ML-MLM can intuitively assess the uncertainty of prediction, which we see as a valuable property for data-centric machine learning pipelines.